-I am a fourth-year undergraduate student majored in Applied Mathematics at The Ohio State University.
-My current passion for Applied Mathematics includes but not limited to mathematical biology, dynamical systems, and differential equations.
+I graduated from The Ohio State University with a B.S degree in Mathematics (applied physics track).
+I will begin my Ph.d. study at the Applied Interdisciplinary Mathematics (AIM) program of the University of Michigan-Ann Arbor.
+My current passion for Applied Mathematics includes but not limited to mathematical biology, dynamical systems, numerical analysis, and differential equations.
 My recent research studies mathematical aspects of homeostasis, a well-known biological phenomenon.
 I received an undergraduate research scholarship for the 2020-2021 academic year for independent research titled “A Classification of Homeostasis Types in Four-node Input-output Networks”, supervised by Prof. Martin Golubitsky.
-I was also a student volunteer at Dr. Fedorov’s Lab.

 My hometown: Hangzhou (Link) and Shanghai (Link to google map).
 Aside from math, I enjoy hiking and traveling.
 I am also a big football fan.
 Go Bucks!
 Go Browns!
 Go blue (only when its opponent is not Ohio State)!